valtech-commerce/terminal/readme.md

 <br>

 ### `runAndGet(cmd)`
-Get a terminal command output in a one-liner
+Get a terminal command output in a one-liner<br>
+Returns a `string` of terminal output

 #### cmd
 *Required*<br>